 If you wish to park at the Airport, to obtain the best price please book in advance here.

 As we aim to limit the number of touch points for passengers, only our self-parking car parks are currently available - Short Stay 1, Short Stay 2, Premium Fast Track and the Express drop off.
 There are some spaces available in our Long Stay car park however the Long Stay terminal buses are not currently in operation.

 Anyone who is wishing drop off or collect passengers should park in the Express or Short Stay 1 car park and remain in their vehicle.

 Hand sanitiser stations are provided throughout the terminal for passengers to use at key points in their journey, including on entering the terminal, security search area and the departure lounge as well as the border and baggage halls.

 All passengers must wear a face mask within the terminal building.
-If a passenger does not have a face mask there will be masks available in the terminal.
+If a passenger does not have a face mask, these can be purchased on site in the terminal.

 As per the Government guidance, children under the age of 11 or those with a good reason not do not need to wear a face mask (eg: Medical illnesses or providing assistance to a passenger who relies on lip reading).